padnom/goat-cali/resources/readme.md

 Instead to throw exception I want to use resultpattern.and move logic inside Character Entitiy.Use TDD.With A red test then a green tests
 ```

+Added `AddMember_WithDuplicateName_ShouldReturnFailureResult` test to `FellowshipOfTheRingServiceTests` to ensure duplicate members are handled correctly.